Looking for picture books to read aloud at circle time? These children’s story time books to read aloud are sure to entertain kids!

 12. Sleepy, the Goodnight Buddy by Drew Daywalt

-The book lends itself well to a read aloud, and in fact, my son and I each read one of the characters.
-He read the parts of Roderick, the boy, while I read Sleepy’s parts.
+The book lends itself well to a read aloud, and in fact, I invited my son to read Roderick’s parts while I read Sleepy’s parts.

 Story time tips